 Martin Hewitt QPM

 Martin joined Kent Police in 1993 after seven years as a British Army Officer.
 He served in a number of detective and uniformed roles in Kent developing a specialism in intelligence and investigative work in both the crime and counter-terrorism worlds.
-In 2005 he transferred to the MPS as a Detective Chief Superintendent and has held a number of posts within the Specialist Crime arena up to the rank of Deputy Assistant Commissioner.
-As an Assistant Commissioner, he led the professionalism business group before taking up his current role in 2016.
+In 2005 he transferred to the Metropolitan Police Service as a Detective Chief Superintendent and held a number of posts within the Specialist Crime arena up to the rank of Deputy Assistant Commissioner.
+As an Assistant Commissioner, he held a number of portfolios before he moved to his current role.

-For a number of years, Martin has been the national police lead for Adult Sexual Offences and for Kidnap and Extortion, and he is a current vice-chair for The National Police Chiefs Council.
-In 2017 he became an Honorary Research Associate at University College London (UCL) Jill Dando Institute of Security and Crime Science.
+For a number of years, Martin held the national police portfolio for Adult Sexual Offences and for Kidnap and Extortion.
+He became an Honorary Research Associate at University College London (UCL) Jill Dando Institute of Security and Crime Science.

 Barry Jones MBE